Quantum11Eleven/Ebook-Library/README.md

 - **Toolbar + sidebar navigation** seeded with the genre list you provided.
 - **Grid and list views** with demo book cards plus drag-and-drop import that seeds rich metadata.
 - **Book details dock** with overview, status, and quick actions plus an edit form for manual metadata tweaks.
+- **Automatic JSON persistence** writes the active library to `library.json` with a rolling `library.bak.json` backup after every change.
 - **Reader view** renders PDFs with PyMuPDF when available and gracefully falls back to guidance when it is not installed.
 - **Bottom TTS bar UI** exposing voice, speed, and pitch controls (UI only).
 - **Status toasts** driven by a shared signal hub.